grant-king/ML_progress/log.md

 **Thoughts:** Spent unnecessary time trying to figure out a bug in a kernel on Kaggle.
 In general browsing all of the datasets on there is getting to be more fun than frustrating, which is nice.
 Week 3 of python for data science is fairly straightforward but I will come back to complete it when I need practice like that.
 The instructions are a little vague so try to see how others completed.
 Week 4 is ok but theory is hard to connect to how behind-the-scenes works to apply to this particular problem.
 Also, 'slightly better than random' isn't something I want to spend too much time trying to understand the intricacies of how it functions.
 I'm excited to get to next week so will do the minimum and move on.

+Day 60: August 30, 2018

+**Today's Progress:** Started week 5 of the Python for Data Science series.
+Continued with NLP Fundamentals.
+Researching job opportunities.

+**Thoughts:** Excited with everything.

+**Link to work:**

 <!---

 Day x: August x, 2018